Why should we use a custom domain?

 The website looks like this

 This is a test website that has nothing but a heading and background color.
 Since I thought of making this tutorial as simple as possible, I have kept the website to a bare minimum.

 truejewels.in.
 I will be using this domain for the test website whose current URL is

 http://redgadget.github.io/test/.
-I have already configured custom domain which you can access using this link: truejewels.com
+I have already configured custom domain which you can access using this link: truejewels.in

 Let’s see how I did it.